Measurement of the photon polarization in $\Lambda_b \to \Lambda \gamma$ decays

 The photon polarization in \btosgam transitions has been indirectly probed by the \babar, \belle and \lhcb experiments through the measurement of mixing-induced charge-parity (\CP) asymmetries in \Bd and \Bs decays~\cite{BaBar:2008okc,Belle:2006pxp,LHCb-PAPER-2019-015} and through the angular analysis of \BdKstee decays at very low dielectron mass~\cite{LHCb-PAPER-2020-020}, with the latter providing the strongest constraints on right-handed currents.
 Radiative decays of \bquark baryons offer a unique opportunity for a direct measurement of the photon polarization due to the nonzero spin of the initial- and final-state particles~\cite{Gremm:1995nx}.
 The \LbLzGam decay\footnote{The inclusion of charge-conjugate processes is implied throughout, except in the discussion of asymmetries.} is of special interest due to the weak decay of the \Lz baryon, which probes the helicity structure of the \btosgam transition through the measurement of the \Lz helicity~\cite{Mannel:1997xy,Hiller:2001zj}.
 The \LbLzGam decay was first observed in data recorded by \lhcb during 2016~\cite{LHCb-PAPER-2019-010}.
 The photon-polarization sensitivity using this decay was estimated in Ref.~\cite{AngDists}.

 The angular distribution of \LbLzGam decays, where the \Lz baryon decays into a proton and a pion, is given by the differential width~\cite{Legger:2006cq}

-where \aL is the $\Lz$ weak decay parameter and \tp is the angle between the proton momentum in the \Lz rest frame and the \Lz momentum in the \Lb rest frame.
+where \aL is the $\Lz$ weak decay parameter, which describes the interference between the parity-violating s-wave and parity-conserving p-wave of the \Lzppi decay~\cite{Lee:1957qs}, and \tp is the angle between the proton momentum and the negative \Lb momentum in the \Lz rest frame.
 The photon direction is integrated over in this study since the distribution in this variable is flat for unpolarized \Lb baryons, as produced at the LHC~\cite{CMS:2018wjk,LHCb-PAPER-2020-005}.

 Contrary to \bquark decays, photons produced in \bquarkbar decays are expected to be predominantly right-handed in the SM, resulting in a photon polarization of $\alpha_\gamma= -1$.
 A discrepancy in the absolute value of the photon polarisation in \bquark and \bquarkbar decays would be a hint of \CP asymmetry in these transitions.
 In the SM, \CP asymmetries in \btosgam decays are estimated to be less than $\mathcal{O}(1\%)$~\cite{Hiller:2001zj}.
 However, new \CP-violating BSM contributions can produce asymmetries of $\mathcal{O}(10\%)$~\cite{Hiller:2001zj}.
 Experimentally, the strongest constraint on direct \CP violation in \btosgam transitions is from \BdKstGam decays~\cite{LHCb-PAPER-2012-019}.
 Measurements of angular asymmetries and \CP-conjugated decay branching ratios can separate the \CP-odd and \CP-even components of both the SM and opposite chirality contributions to the \LbLzGam decay rate~\cite{Hiller:2001zj}.